Asymptotics of Schwartz functions: Nonarchimedean asymptotics

-\begin{proof}[Proof of Proposition \ref{prop:globalchar}] Clearly, both conditions imply $f$ is right $K$-finite, and $f$ has compact support in $X_P(F)$, which we will hence assume.
+\begin{proof} By Proposition \ref{prop:asympinfty} both assumptions imply $f$ is right $K$-finite and has compact support in $X_P(F),$ which we assume henceforth.

 Let $K'\le K$ be a compact open subgroup such that $f$ is right $K'$-invariant.
-Let $(g_i)$ be a set of representatives of left cosets of $K'$ in $K$.
-By Iwasawa decomposition, (2)(3) in Condition \ref{eq:nec1} is satisfied if and only if they are satisfied for all $g_i$.
-On the other hand, since the set $(g_i)$ is finite, asymptotics \eqref{eq:globalchar} can be checked at each $g_i$ separately.
+Let $\{g_i\}$ be a (finite) set of representatives of left cosets of $K'$ in $K$.
+By the Iwasawa decomposition, \ref{cond:orig} is satisfied if and only if they are satisfied for all $g_i$.
+On the other hand, since the set $\{g_i\}$ is finite, asymptotics \eqref{eq:globalchar} can be checked at each $g_i$ separately.

 Therefore, it suffices to fix $g\in G(F)$ and study the smooth function